MatthiasMuth/perlweeklychallenge-club/challenge-263/matthias-muth/perl/README.md

 is the same as the input structure: a reference to an array of ( key, value ) pairs, each represented by a short, two-entries anonymous array.
-So we sort the resulting hash by keys to generate that, as an anonymopus array, and return the resulting reference.
+So we sort the resulting hash by keys to generate that, and as we put the result into an anonymous array, we can just return the resulting reference.

 ```perl
 use v5.36;